royhobbstn/s3-db/README.md

 Requires Node 8 or higher (async await)

-Use a big machine!  (try c5.2xlarge)
+Use a big machine!  (try something with 8 cores and 32GB RAM)

 ```